WebAssembly/component-model/design/mvp/Async.md

 See the [`canon_subtask_cancel`] and [`canon_task_cancel`] functions in the Canonical ABI explainer for more details.

+### Nondeterminism

+Given the general goal of supporting concurrency, Component Model async necessarily introduces a degree of nondeterminism.
+Async concurrency is however [cooperative], meaning that nondeterministic behavior can only be observed at well-defined points in the program.
+This contrasts with non-cooperative [multithreading] in which nondeterminism can be observed at every core wasm instruction.

+One inherent source of potential nondeterminism that is independent of async is the behavior of host-defined import and export calls.
+Async extends this host-dependent nondeterminism to the behavior of the `read` and `write` built-ins called on `stream`s and `future`s that have been passed to and from the host via host-defined import and export calls.
+However, just as with import and export calls, it is possible for a host to define a deterministic ordering of `stream` and `future` `read` and `write` behavior such that overall component execution is deterministic.

+In addition to the inherent host-dependent nondeterminism, the Component Model adds several internal sources of nondeterministic behavior that are described next.
+However, each of these sources of nondeterminism can be removed by a host implementing the WebAssembly [Determinsic Profile], maintaining the ability for a host to provide spec-defined deterministic component execution for components even when they use async.

+The following sources of nondeterminism arise via internal built-in operations defined by the Component Model:
+* If there are multiple waitables with a pending event in a waitable set that is being waited on or polled, there is a nondeterministic choice of which waitable's event is delivered first.
+* If multiple tasks wait on or poll the same waitable set at the same time, the distribution of events to tasks is nondeterministic.
+* If multiple tasks that previously blocked are unblocked at the same time, the sequential order in which they are executed is nondeterministic.
+* Whenever a task yields or waits on (or polls) a waitable set with an already pending event, whether the task "blocks" and transfers execution to its async caller is nondeterministic.

+Despite the above, the following scenarios do behave deterministically:
+* If a component `a` asynchronously calls the export of another component `b`, control flow deterministically transfers to `b` and then back to `a` when `b` returns or blocks.
+* If a component `a` asynchronously cancels a subtask in another component `b`, control flow deterministically transfers to `b` and then back to `a` when `b` resolves or blocks.
+* If a component `a` asynchronously cancels a subtask in another component `b` that was blocked before starting due to backpressure, cancellation completes deterministically and immediately.
+* When both ends of a stream or future are owned by wasm components, the behavior of all read, write, cancel and close operations is deterministic (modulo any nondeterminitic execution that determines the ordering in which the operations are performed).

 ## Async ABI

 At an ABI level, native async in the Component Model defines for every WIT